-You'll notice on this site that I regularly mention the priority that must be given to therapeutic essential oils.
+On this site I regularly mention the need to use therapeutic essential oils.

-Even though it's becoming more popularly known that essential oils are capable of providing many health benefits, the vast majority of oils produced are not therapeutic in their composition.
+Even though essential oils have become extremely popular, the vast majority of oils produced are not therapeutic in their composition.

-Over 95% of the oils that are commercially available are for flavoring food or providing a fragrance.
+Over 95% of commercially available oils are either food grade essential oils or for providing a fragrance.
 They are not therapeutic grade essential oils.

 Why is this significant?

-Because you can only count on therapeutic essential oils to give you the health benefits that you hope to find in these powerful molecules.
+Because you can only count on therapeutic essential oils to give you the health benefits that you hope to find in these powerful substances.

 Therapeutic grade essential oils are also important for your safety.

-Genuine therapeutic oils are safe whether they are inhaled, applied to the skin, or even ingested.
-The same cannot be said for these applications when essential oils that are not therapeutic grade are used.
+Genuine therapeutic oils are safe whether they are inhaled, applied to the skin... and even ingested.
+You can't have this confidence with other grade oils.

 “one that is specially distilled from plants that are cultivated organically or grown wild in a clean environment.
 Plants should be from the proper botanical genus and species.
 No chemical fertilizers are added to the soil, and crop cultivation is free of herbicides ad pesticides.
 Essential oils should be extracted by steam distillation at minimum temperatures and pressures, as was done in ancient times.
 No chemical solvents are to be used in the extraction process.”